 Reasons Why It’s Good To Raise Wagyu Cows

+So, how are Wagyu cows treated and what are the results of such treatment?
 Because of the careful pampering and balanced feeding, Wagyu cows are more relaxed.
-The environment, care, and wellness they have during their growth years plays a significant role in determining the goodness of their meat.
+The environment, care, and wellness they have during their growth years play a significant role in determining the goodness of their meat.
 They have a natural ability to marble a high-caliber piece of beef if taken care of properly.

 The meat of Wagyu cows has a slower melting point compared to other variations of beef.
 Their meat contains a profile of healthy fatty acids and is rich in Omega 3 and Omega 6.